JohnDoneth/wasm-multi-lang-tests/README.md

 ## Supported Languages

 The languages currently supported are the following.
-Any language that supports compiling to WebAssembly should be able to complete the tests.

 - C
 - C++
 - Rust

+Any language that supports compiling to WebAssembly should be able to complete the tests.

-## Building WebAssembly modules
+## Building WebAssembly Test modules

 ### Rust